jshumphrey/full_course_yellow/README.md

 This is a Discord bot designed to help moderators of affiliated Discord servers alert one another about problematic users that might be present in several of the affiliated servers.

-The bot's goal is to simplify the process of broadcasting an informative alert about the user, including automating the process of checking a number of servers to see whether the user is a member of any of them.
+The bot's goal is to simplify the process of broadcasting an informative alert about offending user, including automating the process of checking a number of servers to see whether the user is a member of any of them.

 ## Slash Commands